vtorves/octostalker/README.md

 Create a new github app. [here](https://github.com/settings/applications/new)

-Create a `.env` file on the root of the project, and the apps keys:
+Create a `.env` file on the root of the project:

 ```
 GITHUB_KEY=<Client ID>